The 4th annual Slow Living Summit

 In a Slow lifestyle, the arts are integral to community well-being.
 Modeling this essential presence, in the Slow Living Summit artistic expression will not simply be window-dressing or warm-up exercises — it will be woven seamlessly into the fabric of the Summit, amplifying and interpreting the messages of speakers, and involving the audience in participative ways.

 Our plenary topics reflect the Summit’s themes.
-Each plenary speaker will also lead one or more related breakout sessions.
+Each plenary speaker will also lead a related breakout session — see schedule page for all details.

 The Well Being: Health, Healing and CommunityWed., June 4 — 6:15pm